patrick204nqh/mindmaps/docs/markmap/english/grammar/b1/phrasal_verbs.mm.md

       - verb
         - explanation: The main action word in the phrasal verb.
         - examples:
-          - turn, pick, look, get
+          - turn, pick, look, get, manage
         - usage notes: The choice of verb determines the meaning of the phrasal verb.
         - exceptions: Some verbs can form multiple phrasal verbs with different particles.
         - related rules: base verbs, verb selection
       - particle
         - explanation: The word that follows the verb, changing its meaning.
         - examples:
-          - off, up, after, along
+          - off, up, after, along, to
         - usage notes: Particles are essential in forming the unique meanings of phrasal verbs.
         - exceptions: Some particles can be prepositions or adverbs depending on usage.
         - related rules: particles vs. prepositions, meaning changes